JoomGalleryfriends/JoomGallery/README.md

    - plugins/finder/joomgalleryimages
    - plugins/privacy/joomgalleryimages
    - plugins/webservices/joomgallery
-4. Create symbolic links from those folders to the corresponding folders within the checked out copy of your component
+4. Create symbolic links from those folders to the corresponding folders within the checked out copy of the repository
 5. The referenced copy of your component can be properly versioned using Git

 **Symbolic link generator tool for windows:**